banyaszvonat/breaking-videogames/README.md

 # breaking-videogames
-GitHub page for behind the scenes video game content
+For those who can't play a video game without dissecting it